Medjay: Origins

-Written accounts from the Middle Kingdom such as the Semna Despatches describe the Medjay as nomadic desert people.
-Egyptian sources are inconsistent in distinguishing between "Nehesy" people generally and Medjay until the latter portion of the Middle Kingdom.
-Senwosret III enacted a prohibition on Nehesy movement north of Semna, while the administration began making a distinction between these two categories of people.
-Liszka hypothesizes that this may have motivated people to take on "Medjay" as an ethnic identity.
+Written accounts from the Middle Kingdom, such as the Semna Despatches, describe the Medjay as nomadic desert people.
+Egyptian sources are inconsistent in distinguishing between Nubian people generally and Medjay until the latter portion of the Middle Kingdom.
+Senusret III (r.
+1878-1839 BCE) enacted a prohibition on Nubian movement north of Semna, which is recorded in missives from the border guard at Elephantine.

+At the same time, the administration began making a distinction between these two categories of people.
+Kate Liszka hypothesizes this may have motivated people to take on Medjay as an ethnic identity.

 They also were sometimes employed as soldiers (as we know from the stele of Res and Ptahwer).
-And during the Second Intermediate Period, they were even used during Kamose's campaign against the Hyksos and became instrumental in making the Egyptian state into a military power.
+During the Second Intermediate Period, they were even used during Kamose's campaign against the Hyksos and became instrumental in making the Egyptian state into a military power.
 The Medjay were also hired as soldiers and guards in the Kushite military as well as the Roman Egypt army.